 \section{Introduction}

-A degree $d$ hypersurface $X=\{F=0\}\subset\PP^r$ is called \textit{linear determinantal} if there exists a $d\times d$ matrix $S$, whose entries are linear forms in the polynomial ring $k[x_0,\ldots,x_r]$, such that $F=det(S)$.
-A determinantal expression for a hypersurface $X$ makes apparent interesting maps from $X$ to $\PP^n$ that often help studying $X$ intrinsically.
-In studying the maps a given hypersurface admits to $\PP^n$, one would like to know:

-This question has deep roots in algebraic geometry.
-The fact that a smooth complex cubic surface $S$ is linear determinantal was known to Grassmann in 1855 \cite{Grassman}, and the map this determinantal representation carries makes $S$ rational.
-Over the years the study of this question has grown robust.
-Beauville \cite{Beau} characterized linear determinantal hypersurfaces intrinsically, and recently, Reichstein and Vistoli \cite{reichstein2017dimension} answered this question using an ingenious argument.
-Complementing their answers is our starting point.
+A smooth complex cubic surface $X\subset \PP^3$ is known to be linear determinantal since Grassmann in 1855 \cite{Grassman}.
+Any of its determinantal expressions provides a birational morphism $X\rightarrow \PP^2$, which is key in studying $X$ intrinsically.
+If $d>3$, a general degree $d$ surface in $\PP^3$ is not linear determinantal.
+In this paper, we study surfaces that are defined by the determinant of a matrix with polynomial entries, where degrees of these entries satisfy only minor constrains (Definitions \ref{def::admissiblePair} and \ref{def::detAB}).
+And we do so, first by manipulating this matrix and then intrinsically.
+Our analysis enhances Beauville's characterization of linear determinantal hypersurfaces \cite{Beau}, and builds on A. F. Lopez \cite{Angelo} insights on the Picard group of surfaces in $\PP^3$.

-The purpose of this work is to answer the question above when the degree of the entries is arbitrary, at the expense of restricting the study to surfaces in $\PP^3$.
-In other words, we will consider that a \textit{determinantal surface} is the zero locus of the determinant of a matrix whose entries are homogeneous, not necessarily linear, polynomials.
-Thus, we will study:
+Our first goal is to answer the question below when the degrees of the entries are arbitrary.
+In other words, let us consider that a \textit{determinantal surface} is the zero locus of the determinant of a matrix whose entries are homogeneous, not necessarily linear, polynomials.
+We thus ask:

 \begin{question} What is the dimension of the family of determinantal surfaces of degree $d$ in $\mathbb{P}^3$? \end{question}